 - You need to have the updated version of the Cowrywise app.
 If you are not a user, download the app here

-- Click on the “Actions” tab, Click “Invest in Mutual Funds”
+- Click on the “Invest” tab, Click “Create a new investment”

 - Tap “Dollar Mutual Funds” and invest in your preferred option